netdata/netdata/src/README.md

 # Overview

+\todo This is like nothing.
+Extend or remove.

 - `appconfig.h`: The global API for the configuration.
 - `plugin_*`: Internal data collection plugins.
 - `proc_*`: Data collection of files in the proc file system.